Agents

 How FutureAGI Handles AutoGen

 FutureAGI’s approach is to treat AutoGen as a traceable multi-agent runtime, not a black-box conversation transcript.
-In a FutureAGI workflow, traceAI:autogen instruments AutoGen AgentChat and Core runs so group-chat turns, routed agent messages, tool calls, model spans, and termination checks can share one trace id.
-The key trace field is agent.trajectory.step; token and cost analysis can also use fields such as llm.token_count.prompt when the integration emits them.
+In a FutureAGI workflow, traceAI:autogen instruments AutoGen AgentChat and Core runs so group-chat turns, routed agent messages, tool calls, model spans, and termination checks share one trace id.
+The key trace field is agent.trajectory.step; token and cost analysis use fields such as llm.token_count.prompt.

 Example: a financial operations team runs an AutoGen team with a planner, a policy analyst, a database tool agent, and a reviewer.
 A refund request should move through classify_request -> policy_lookup -> account_check -> reviewer_approval -> final_response.
 FutureAGI records each step, scores the selected tool with ToolSelectionAccuracy, checks the outcome with TaskCompletion, and evaluates the path with TrajectoryScore and StepEfficiency.